kuc2477/pytorch-deep-generative-replay/README.md

 ```

 ## Note
 - I failed to find the supplementary materials that the authors mentioned in the paper to contain the experimental details.
-Thus, I arbitrarily chose a 4-convolutional-layer CNN as a Solver of the Scholar model.
+Thus, I arbitrarily chose a 4-convolutional-layer CNN as a Solver of the Scholar in this project.
 If you know where I can find the additional materials of the paper, please let me know through the Github issue.

 ## Reference
 - [Continual Learning with Deep Generative Replay, arxiv:1705.08690](https://arxiv.org/abs/1705.08690)